Backpacking in Zimbabwe; Harare

 Just to confuse things I’m going to take a detour from my trip around Asia.
 It’s just that my Asian adventure was last year and I’m trying to transcribe my journal onto the blog, RIGHT NOW I have just arrived in Africa and I’m very excited so I want to write a little entry about my backpacking in zimbabwe experience.

 I flew Air Zimbabwe from London to Harare, one-way and on my own.
 Starting another leg of another (unplanned) trip around the world.
 The vague idea is to get from the bottom of Africa, all the way to the top by land over 6 months or so – taking in the World Cup, climbing Kilimanjaro and trekking with Gorillas in Uganda/Rwanda – all depending on the common constraint… cash.
 I want to basically do Cape Town to Cairo, and then beyond and travel to Syria.

 I ended up meeting a Zimbabwean girl at the airport.
 She asked me to help her lift her excess luggage off the conveyor belt onto her trolley.
-A little bit of chat ensued and to cut a long story short, within 90 minutes I was at her extended families place with her cousin getting fed breakfast by the maid.
+A little bit of chat ensued and to cut a long story short, within 90 minutes I was at her extended families place with her cousin getting fed breakfast by her maid.
 My backpacking in Zimbabwe took a positive turn.